Pabbi: Education

-Pabbi is home to many excellent educational institutes.
+Pabbi is home to several notable educational institutions.
 It hosts a campus of the Abdul Wali Khan University Mardan.

-It has a campus of the University of Engineering and Technology Peshawar in Jelozai town while it also has a campus of Peshawar University for its botany studies and research at botanical garden Azakhel.
+In addition, Pabbi has a campus of the University of Engineering and Technology Peshawar in Jelozai town, along with a Peshawar University campus for botany studies and research at the botanical garden in Azakhel.

-It is also home to 2 degree colleges: Government Degree College Pabbi and Government Girls Degree College Pabbi.
+There are two boys' degree colleges and two girls' degree colleges in Pabbi: